Where to find the clothes?

 Other resources for everything from boots to bonnets are SUTLERS!
 These are people who either attend events or have online websites selling period goods.

 Do be aware there are many sutlers that say they sell “authentic period costuming” that are as far from authentic as the moon is from earth!
-As you spend more time in the hobby, you will be able to tell the difference between what is authentic for reenacting and what is not.
+As you spend more time in the hobby, you will be able to tell the difference between what is authentic for living history and what is not.
 Look at the list on the Links pages.
-These are ones I use or have been told by the reenacting community are trustworthy.
+These are ones I use or have been told by the living history community are trustworthy.